Note: UVA's student COVID-19 vaccine information is available for review here.

 Program Components

 Classes: Participants enroll in two undergraduate courses – one core course specially designed for UVA Advance students and one elective course open to all Summer Session students.
-In 2023, students will select from the following core classes:
+In 2024, students will select one of the following core classes (classes subject to change):

 Workshops: A series of academic prep workshops prepares participants for the challenges and opportunities that undergraduate students confront.
 Topics include the college admission process, undergraduate research opportunities, education abroad, skills for academic success, library resources and services, and choosing a major.
 More information on the academic prep workshops is available here.